This article addresses a very serious and pervasive business data risk, so let’s get right to it:

 The Safari browser is tightly coupled with the Apple ID security functions in MacOS and does not have this same design flaw, so kudos to Apple on this point.
 Still, even if your company already uses MacOS laptops, it’s unlikely that outlawing Chrome and Firefox is going to be a popular mandate with your employees.

 The exploit scripts shown in the video demo required Windows-specific Python modules and were only tested on browsers installed on Windows.
-We were unable to locate scripts to perform the same exploit for Chrome and Firefox browsers installed on MacOS (Microsoft Edge is Windows-exclusive of course).
+We were unable to locate scripts to perform the same exploit for Chrome and Firefox browsers installed on MacOS.
 However, the way both browsers store their internal data is very similar on both operating systems, so it is likely that MacOS installations are susceptible to this flaw as well, assuming similar Python decryption modules are available or can be written for MacOS.

 Thanks for all this, but we already use a dedicated password manager.